andre-ye/uni/docs/phil/phil-458/readings.md

 - The phenomenon vs the noumenon
 - To know what the object 'really is', the traditional notion is that we must go beyond the merely phenomenal.
 - Heidegger: phenomenology invokes a different understanding of the phenomenon: the phenomenon is that which shows itself.
-- PHenomenology is not a theory about the merely apparent: the phenomenon is something in itself.
+- Phenomenology is not a theory about the merely apparent: the phenomenon is something in itself.
 - Two-world doctrine: world as it presents itself, vs. the world as it is in itself
   - Not a metaphysical split but rather, according to the phenomnologists, different modes of manifestation.
 - Transcendentalism is rejected by phenomenologists